 We offer two types of art therapy:

-- Dyadic (caregive / caregivers) is a joined-up way of working that focuses on developing the relationship between a child and a particular caregiver or caregivers.
+- Family Approach (caregive / caregivers) is a joined-up way of working that focuses on developing the relationship between a child and a particular caregiver or caregivers.
 The Art therapist works with the child and caregiver together in therapy at least some of the time.
 The therapists will also have carer only sessions to develop understanding of therapy sessions.

 Impact Arts offers three models of art therapy: